Scheduled at 9:15am in Cotton Creek II on Friday, November 22 (2019).#29400

 - Evaluate the process for developing and using personas for accessibility testing

-Assistive Technology, Including Accessibility in Curriculum, Research, Uncategorized, Web/Media Access
+Assistive Technology, Research, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Jennifer Curry Jahnke